xStarbound/xStarbound/README.md

 - Supports scriptable asset preprocessing.
 By @novaenia; fixed and greatly enhanced by @fezzedone.
 - Modded techs and status effects no longer cause crashes to the menu when the offending mod is removed (@WasabiRaptor and @novaenia).
 - Scriptable shader and lighting parameters are supported (@fezzedone).
 Not compatible with OpenStarbound shaders.
 - You can now make `.patch` files that are just merged in, early-beta-style (@novaenia).
 That's why the patch files in `assets/xSBassets` are unusually simple.
-All of OpenStarbound's JSON patch extensions (by @JamesTheMaker) are also supported.
+Various JSON patch extensions (by @JamesTheMaker) are also supported.
-- Almost all Lua callbacks from the original xSB (by @fezzedone), `input` callbacks (by @novaenia), plus some extra `player`, `chat`, `interface` and `clipboard` callbacks for compatibility with OpenStarbound mods and some StarExtensions mods (@fezzedone).
+- Almost all Lua callbacks from the original xSB (by @fezzedone), `input` callbacks (by @novaenia), plus some extra `player`, `chat`, `interface` and `clipboard` callbacks for compatibility with OpenStarbound mods (@fezzedone).
-- Various crash fixes (@fezzedone and @novaenia).
-- `/settileprotection` supports variadic arguments and ranges like on OpenStarbound (@novaenia).
+- `/settileprotection` supports variadic arguments and ranges (@novaenia).
-- Custom user input support with a keybindings menu (rewrite by @novaenia from StarExtensions).
+- Custom user input support with a keybindings menu (by @novaenia, visual redesign by @unitgx48).
-- Client-side positional voice chat that works on completely vanilla servers; is compatible with StarExtensions.
+- Client-side positional voice chat that works on completely vanilla servers.
 This uses Opus for crisp, HD audios.
-Rewrite by @novaenia from StarExtensions.
+By @novaenia.
   - The voice chat configuration dialogue is made available in the options menu rather than as a chat command.
   - Extra voice chat options, including persistent saved mutes, are available with the `/voice` command (@fezzedone).
 - Multiple font support (switch fonts inline with `^font=name;`, `.ttf` assets are auto-detected).
 Added by @novaenia, fixed by @fezzedone.
 Additionally, escape codes and custom fonts wrap and propagate across wrapped lines properly in the chat box (@fezzedone).